WLHS-APCSA/Sem1FinalFRQPractice/src/main/java/Dinosaur/DinosaurInfo.md

 # Dinosaur Class

 In this class, you will create a dinosaur based on the the UML diagram at [DinosaurKey.uml](DinosaurKey.uml).
+You can also see the specs in the JavaDocs